 These activities, of course, promoted awareness regarding our music's value outside of our home region.
 However, just as significantly, newspaper and magazine feature articles—as well as radio and television coverage of these, and other related activities—have resonated powerfully within the Tri-Cities region.
 A music once regarded exclusively as old-fashioned blue-collar entertainment by many came to be seen as a true living art form.
 The prestige and respect with which the music was regarded far from its original birthplace helped many residents of the region look on bluegrass and country music in a new and more positive light.

-Bluegrass, Old-Time, and Country Music Studies at ETSU has clearly played a major role in this renewed excitement about our region's music.
+Bluegrass, Old-Time, and Roots Music Studies at ETSU has clearly played a major role in this renewed excitement about our region's music.
 It regularly attracts students from ETSU's traditional East Tennessee service area, but also from the entire United States (Texas to New England, Florida to Alaska, plus a multitude of points in between) and from foreign countries as well.
 Its alumni have won Grammy awards, and honors from the IBMA, the Academy of Country Music, and the Country Music Association (CMA).